yezhengxuan/SerialPortComm/README.md

 * Microsoft Visual Studio 2013
 * MDK

-## Dependency
+## Environment
 * .NET Framework 4.5
-* ST-Link-V2 / ST-Link-V2.1 Program Uploader
+* A STM32F103ZET6 chip as the main cpu in embedded terminal.